layer5io/layer5/collections/_blogs/2020-04-26-getting-started-with-mesheryctl.md

 Once you type `mesheryctl perf`, it will present you with all the powerful flags you can control with CLI.

 <pre>
+Performance Testing & Benchmarking using Meshery CLI.

 Usage:
   mesheryctl perf --[flags]

-Available Flags for Performance Command: name[string]                  (optional) Name for the Test, if not provided random name will be used. url[string]                   (required) URL Endpoint at which test is to be performed duration[string]              (required) Duration for which test should be performed.
-See standard notation https://golang.org/pkg/time/#ParseDuration load-generator[string]        (optional) Load-Generator to be used to perform test.(fortio/wrk2) (Default "fortio") mesh[string]                  (optional) Name of the service mesh to be tested. cookie[string]                (required) Choice of the cloud server provider (Default "Default Local Provider") concurrent-requests[string]   (required) Number of parallel requests to be used (Default "1") qps[string]                   (required) Queries per second (Default "0") help                          Help for perf subcommand
+Available Flags for Performance Command: name[string]                  (optional) A short descriptor to serve as reference for this test.
+If not provided, a random name will be generate. url[string]                   (required) URL endpoint to send requests. duration[string]              (required) Length of time to perform test (e.g 30s, 15m, 1hr).
+See standard notation https://golang.org/pkg/time/#ParseDuration load-generator[string]        (optional) Name of load generator to be used to perform test (default: "fortio") mesh[string]                  (optional) Name of the service mesh to be tested (default: "None") provider[string]              (required) Choice of Provider (default: "Meshery") concurrent-requests[string]   (optional) Number of parallel requests to be sent (default: "1") qps[string]                   (required) Queries per second (default: "0") file[string]                  (optional) file containing SMPS-compatible test configuration.
+See https://github.com/layer5io/service-mesh-performance-specification help                          Help for perf subcommand

+url, duration, concurrent-requests, and qps can be considered optional flags if specified through an SMPS compatible yaml file using --file

 </pre>

 An example usage of `mesheryctl perf --[flags]` can be

 <pre>
- $ mesheryctl perf --name "a quick stress test" --url http://192.168.1.15/productpage --qps 300 --concurrent-requests 2 --duration 30s --cookie "meshery-provider=None"
+ mesheryctl perf --name "a quick stress test" --url http://192.168.1.15/productpage --qps 300 --concurrent-requests 2 --duration 30s --token "provider=Meshery"
 </pre>

 #### <span style="margin-left:.75em;font-size: 2em; align-content: center;">W</span>hat's next?